 Man who assaulted, raped niece's maid until she bled gets 10.5 years' jail

-SINGAPORE: A 53-year-old security officer who raped his relative's maid was sentenced to 10-and-a-half years in jail on Monday (Mar 18).
+SINGAPORE: A 53-year-old security officer who raped his relative's maid was sentenced to jail for 10-and-a-half years on Monday (Mar 18).

 The man, who was referred to only as A1 in court documents, had preyed on the 26-year-old Indonesian domestic helper, who worked for his niece.